-Rivian just a few months away from delivering their first R1T electric pickup trucks to customers.
+Rivian is just a few months away from delivering their first R1T electric pickup trucks to customers.
 As that day approaches, the automaker has been revealing more information about the ownership experience.

 Most recently Rivian released details behind their impressive warranty program.
 Today Rivian has revealed more information about another critical piece of the ownership experience – the service plan.